ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 > @api {v1} /dedicated/server GET /dedicated/server/{serviceName}/specifications/network
 >

-Please note that the top "0" can be deleted in an IPv6 gateway.
+Please note that the preceeding "0s" can be deleted in an IPv6 gateway.

 Example: